 This process is almost impossible growing at home with potted plants.
 Potting materials are sterilized, killing the bacteria, enzymes, and microbes needed to transform organic matter into a form your plants can use.
 So, potted plants rely on you, the grower, to provide the nutritional elements.

-"Plant ferilizer (or nutrients)", on the other hand, are the mineral elements collected by the roots to enhance photosynthesis.
+"Plant ferilizer (or nutrients)", on the other hand, are mineral elements collected by the roots to enhance photosynthesis.
 Plant fertilizer (or nutrients) cannot compensate for the lack of real food plants need for growth (air, light, and water).

 In nature, houseplants live on the forest floor where their roots grow in a combination of soil, decaying leaves, and animal droppings.
 They choose their nutrients from an "all you can eat" smorgasboard of mineral elements.